YooHyun-Kim/CLAS/docs/source/index.rst

 ..
-CALS documentation master file, created by sphinx-quickstart on Thu Nov 16 00:00:00 2023.
+CLAS documentation master file, created by sphinx-quickstart on Thu Nov 16 00:00:00 2023.
    You can adapt this file to your needs.

-Welcome to CALS Documentation
+Welcome to CLAS Documentation
 =============================

 Contents: